Lead and Your Drinking Water

 Since you cannot see, taste, or smell lead dissolved in water, testing is the only sure way of telling whether there are harmful quantities of lead in your drinking water.
 You should be particularly suspicious if your home has lead pipes (lead is a dull gray metal that is soft enough to be easily scratched with a house key), or if you see signs of corrosion (frequent leaks, rust-colored water, stained dishes or laundry).

-If you would like to have the water within your residence tested, here are Local State-Certified Commercial Laboratories in our service area.
+If you would like to have the water within your residence tested, here are State-Certified Commercial Laboratories.

 For more information on lead in drinking water please send us an email or call our Water Quality Hotline at 925-688-8156.